 With some 2.8 million honeybee hives in the US, bee farmers worked to improve hive conditions, and some reports suggest that CCD has decreased while others say that colonies are still being lost at a high rate.

 One high-tech solution to CCD is artificial intelligence.
 Developed by a startup called Beewise, BeeHome is an autonomous, solar-powered hive that allows beekeepers to watch and care for bees.
 The digital hive monitors the bees 24/7, and its AI technology identifies their needs in real time.
-Beehome “comes complete with a beekeeping robot that acts as both medic and guardian to complement the natural intelligence of bees.”
+BeeHome “comes complete with a beekeeping robot that acts as both medic and guardian to complement the natural intelligence of bees.”

 But other bee populations are suffering too, and humanity is largely responsible.

-“In North America, it isn’t colony collapse or bee mites or pesticides that is the biggest threat to many of the 4,000 native bee species, it’s the ubiquitous honeybee,” Daniel Rubinoff, professor and entomology chair at the University of Hawaii, says.
+“In North America, it isn’t colony collapse or bee mites or pesticides that are the biggest threat to many of the 4,000 native bee species, it’s the ubiquitous honeybee,” Daniel Rubinoff, professor and entomology chair at the University of Hawaii, says.

 Tremendously adaptable, honeybees can thrive in a wide variety of environments, he says, and can harvest nectar from practically any plant that blooms.
 Wild bees, on the other hand, are much more particular; they are wonderful pollinators, but each native bee species collects pollen from a narrow set of plants.